Oblivionburn/Dirge-of-Sorrows/README.md

 - Collecting gold from controlled towns
 - Additional runes for combat
 - Character stat/xp/level progression
+- Finding unique items hidden in the world
 - Saving/loading game state
 - Story/lore and tutorial
+- Side-quests
 - Adding more music for variety
 - Hopefully some graphical improvements